gunnihinn/crashdb/README.md

 The author recommends doing any or all of the following:

 - Run `sadness.sh`.
-Then Google `delve` to find out what you're looking at.
+Then Google [`delve`](https://github.com/derekparker/delve)
-  Become sad that this was not a part of your life until now.
-(The author notes that this only really works on Linux, as he sadly discovered, sadly, while in the last throes of pretending that OSX was a decent operating system for doing development.)
+  to find out what you're looking at.
+Become sad that [this](https://fntlnz.wtf/post/gopostmortem/) was not a part of your life until now.
+(The author notes that this only really works on Linux, as he sadly discovered while in the last throes of pretending that OSX was a decent operating system for doing development.)
 - Improve the error messages to get a better idea of what went wrong.
 Collect those error messages somewhere so you can search them.
 - Use an issue tracker - any issue tracker - to keep track of what you thing is